kadetat/sphinx-template/source/paper/index.rst

 Account Management & Authentication
 -----------------------------------

-Django also provides a built in session management system, which handles server-side session information and abstracting the passing of cookies as mechanisms for session support.
+Django also provides a built in session management system.
+This system handles server-side session information and abstracting the passing of cookies as mechanisms for session support.
 It also can support the concepts of users and groups [#f3]_.
 These functionalities are supported by the models.user class